IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - Refresh token MAY be long lived.

 - To reduce the attack surface, client claims and authorization grants SHALL be the minimal.
-I.e., the authorizatiom grant scope requested by the Authorization Client shall be the minimal required scope for the resource request to be used for.
+I.e., the authorization grant scope requested by the Authorization Client shall be the minimal required scope for the resource request to be used for.

 #### 3.71.9.1 Security Audit Considerations